Posted on February 1st, 2021 in Fishing Tips

 Most October fishing trips in Yellowstone are half-day trips.
 Since even the light-sensitive browns are now eager to eat throughout the day and angling crowds are almost nonexistent in the right places, there’s no need to get out at the crack of dawn when in might be ten or fifteen degrees.
 We’ll instead usually fish from just after lunch until sunset, prime time in the first case for BWO activity and in the latter for the largest browns.

-Montana walk & wade trips and Private spring creeks also turn on strong at this time, with the same runs of browns that drive the Yellowstone Park fishing.
+Montana float & wade trips and Private spring creeks also turn on strong at this time, with the same runs of browns that drive the Yellowstone Park fishing.
 They’re also the only opportunity for the above fishing after Yellowstone Park closes to angling at sunset on the first Sunday in November.